• Skip to primary navigation

 • Preheat the oven to 425 degrees.

-• Prep the Asparagus: Wash the asparagus and dry it very well.
-You can either bend the asparagus in half and let it snap naturally or you can cut 1 - 1 ½ inches off the base of the stalk.
-Check the notes for what you can do with the end pieces.
+• Wash the asparagus and dry it very well.
+You can either bend the asparagus in half and let it snap naturally or you can cut 1-1½ inches off the base of the stalk.

-• Season & Bake: Lay the asparagus spears on a parchment-lined tray.
+• Lay the asparagus spears on a parchment-lined tray.
 Drizzle 1 tbsp of olive oil over the asparagus and toss to coat each piece.
-Sprinkle thyme, onion granules, lemon zest, sea salt, and pepper evenly over the asparagus and toss one more time.
-Top with lemon slices and bake for 8 minutes.
+Sprinkle thyme, onion granules, 1 tsp lemon zest, and a pinch of salt and pepper evenly over the asparagus and toss to coat one more time.
+Top with lemon slices and bake for 7 minutes.

-• Add the Fresh Garlic: Mince the garlic cloves and put it into a small bowl.
+• Mince the garlic cloves and put it into a small bowl.
 Add 1 tsp of olive oil and mix it together.
-After the asparagus has cooked for 8 minutes, remove the tray from the oven and sprinkle the minced garlic evenly over the tray.
-Put the tray back into the oven and bake for 3-4 more minutes.
+After the asparagus has cooked for 7 minutes, remove the tray from the oven and sprinkle the minced garlic evenly over the asparagus.
+Put the tray back into the oven and bake for 3-4 more minutes (Depending on how thick the asparagus stems are).

-• Toppings: Remove the tray from the oven once the asparagus is tender but not mushy and it should still be bright green.
+• Remove the tray from the oven once the asparagus is tender but still bright green.
 Squeeze the juice from half a lemon over the asparagus (about 1 tbsp) and top with grated vegan parmesan cheese.

 Notes